Grant eligibility is determined by information from the Free Application for Federal Student Aid (FAFSA).

-Per Federal Regulations, federal aid (Pell; Work Study & Student Loans) can only pay for courses required for your degree you are seeking with Arkansas State University - Beebe
+Per Federal Regulations, federal aid (Pell, Work Study & Student Loans) can only pay for courses required for the degree you are seeking with Arkansas State University-Beebe.

 What is a Federal Pell Grant?

-A Federal Pell Grant is awarded to help Undergraduate students pay for their education after high school.
-For the Federal Pell Grant Program, an undergraduate is one who has not earned a bachelor's or professional degree.
-These Grants provide a "foundation" of financial aid for many students to which aid from other federal sources may be added.
+A Federal Pell Grant is awarded to help undergraduate students pay for their education after high school.
+For the purposes of the Federal Pell Grant Program, an undergraduate is one who has not earned a bachelor's or professional degree.
+These grants provide a "foundation" of financial aid for many students to which aid from other federal sources may be added.
 Unlike loans, grants do not have to be repaid unless a student withdraws or has all failing grades.

 How much can I receive from a Federal Pell Grant?

-The maximum Award for the 2015-2016 year is $5775.00.
-The amount awarded will depend on your Expected Family Contribution (EFC), the cost of education, enrollment status, and whether or not attendance is for a full academic year or less.
-As mentioned above, your courses must be toward your degree to count toward eligibility and enrollment which determines the amount of your Pell Grant and other federal aid.
+Amounts can change yearly.
+The maximum Federal Pell Grant award for the 2018-19 award year (July 1, 2018 - June 30, 2019) will be $6,095.00.
+The amount awarded depends upon your Expected Family Contribution (EFC), the cost of education, enrollment status, and whether or not attendance is for a full academic year or less.
+As mentioned above, your courses must apply to your degree to count toward eligibility and enrollment, which determines the amount of your Pell Grant and other federal aid.

 Can I receive a Federal Pell Grant if I am enrolled less than half time?